The Rongai Route - Kilimanjaro

 What should I pack and what equipment do I need?

-How to get to the Rongai route?
+How do I get to the Rongai route?

 Before you start your hiking escapade to the summit of Mount Kilimanjaro, you will need to establish how to get there, and the best mode of transport to suit your itinerary or tour.
 Travellers flying from the UK, the US, Australia or Canada and other parts of the world have a few options to explore.
 Learn more.